OLRC/SwiftSLOUploader/README.rst

 Size of segments the file will be divided into in MB.
 The default and minimum is 1MB.

-**note:** Swift SLO have a maximum number of segments of 1000.
+**note:** Swift SLOs have a maximum number of segments of 1000.
 Due to this restriction, swiftslouploader will recalculate a larger segment size if required.

 auth_token
 ----------

 In lieu of setting environment variables, an auth_token along with storage_url can be passed in instead.

 storage_url
 -----------